Police: Man Steals Clarion Hospital Ambulance With Employee in Back

 According to a criminal complaint released on Thursday, February 22, PSP Clarion were dispatched around 7:44 a.m. on Tuesday, February 20. to 143 Doctors Lane in Monroe Township, Clarion County, which is the Clarion Hospital EMS shed located directly behind the hospital’s emergency room.

-A known employee from the Clarion Hospital Emergency Room called PSP Clarion and advised that a patient at the hospital—later identified as Levi Lones—left the ER, climbed into a red 2010 Ford F450 ambulance, and began to drive off, according to the complaint.
+A known employee from the Clarion Hospital Emergency Room called PSP Clarion and advised that a patient at the hospital—later identified as Levi Jones III—left the ER, climbed into a red 2010 Ford F450 ambulance, and began to drive off, according to the complaint.

 A Clarion Hospital EMS employee was in the back of the ambulance, taking inventory with the engine running.
 After Jones began to drive away, the EMS employee realized what was happening and yelled at Jones to stop, which he did, the complaint indicates.